 In 2019, the Texas Legislature and Governor Abbott adopted changes to Texas Water Code §16.061 that established a regional and state flood planning process for 15 identified flood planning regions across the state.
-Information from each of the 15 regional flood plans will be compiled in the 2024 State Flood Plan.
-The TWDB was charged with overseeing the development of each regional plan and compiling the state flood plan.
+Information from each of the 15 regional flood plans will be compiled in the 2024 State Flood Plan (SFP).
+The TWDB was charged with overseeing the development of each regional plan and compiling the SFP.
 The TWDB was also charged with providing funding for investments in flood science and mapping efforts to support plan development.

-These investment and planning efforts represent an important step in flood planning in Texas, because
+These investments and planning efforts represent an important step in flood planning in Texas, because

-- flood risks, impacts, and mitigation costs have never been assessed at a statewide level for Texas; - · flood risks pose a serious threat to lives and livelihoods across the state; and - much of the flood risk in Texas is unmapped or is based on out-of-date maps.
+- flood risks, impacts, and mitigation costs have never been assessed at a statewide level for Texas; - flood risks pose a serious threat to lives and livelihoods across the state; and - much of the flood risk in Texas is unmapped or is based on out-of-date data and mapping.

-Regional flood plans must be based on the best available science, data, models, and flood risk mapping.
-When complete, the plans will focus both on reducing existing risk to life and property and on enhancing floodplain management to avoid increasing flood risk in the future.
-The first regional flood plan must be submitted to the TWDB by January 10, 2023.
-The TWDB will then compile these regional plans into a single statewide flood plan and will present it to the Legislature in 2024.
-An updated version of the state flood plan (SFP) will be due every 5 years thereafter.
+Regional flood plans must be based on the best available science, data, models, and flood risk maps.
+The plans focus both on reducing existing risk to life and property and enhancing floodplain management to avoid increasing flood risk in the future.
+The first regional flood plan was submitted to the TWDB by January 10, 2023 and the amended plan was submitted on DATE.
+An amended plan was required to be adopted by the RFPG that met the requirements contained in Texas Water Code § 16.062 and 31 Texas Administrative Code Chapters 361 and 362 and be submitted to TWDB for approval.
+The TWDB will compile these regional plans into a single SFP and will present it to the Legislature in 2024.
+An updated version of the SFP will be due every 5 years thereafter.

-The TWDB has appointed a reginal flood planning group (RFPG) for each region and has provided them with funding to prepare their plans.
-The TWDB administers the regional flood planning process through a contract with the planning group's sponsor who is selected by the RFPG.
-The Upper Colorado Flood Planning Region (UCFPR) sponsor is the City of San Angelo.
+The TWDB appointed a regional flood planning group (RFPG) for each region and provided them with funding to prepare their plans.
+The TWDB administers the regional flood planning process through a contract with the planning group's sponsor, who is selected by the RFPG.
+The UCFPR sponsor is the City of San Angelo.
 The Texas Legislature also allocated funding to be distributed by the TWDB for procuring technical assistance to develop the regional flood plans.
 HDR Engineering (HDR) was selected through a competitive process to serve as the technical consultant for the UCFPR flood planning effort.

 Stakeholders residing in and representing various interest categories were appointed for each region to provide representation and lead a bottom-up approach to developing a 2023 regional flood plan.
-The RFPG's responsibilities include directing the work of the technical consultant; soliciting and considering public input; identifying specific flood risks; and identifying and recommending flood management evaluations, strategies and projects to reduce risk in their regions.
+The RFPG's responsibilities include directing the work of the technical consultant; soliciting and considering public input; identifying specific flood risks; and identifying and recommending flood management evaluations (FMEs), flood management strategies (FMSs), and flood mitigation projects (FMPs) to reduce risk in their regions.
 To ensure diverse perspectives are included, members represent a wide variety of stakeholders potentially affected by flooding.
 The following interest categories are included.